koding/koding/Readme.md

         lock resources in VM on open or write operations remaining FUSE operations

+## Tests:

+      go test ./..

+## Releases:

+  Latest and previous releases are available at: https://github.com/koding/fuseklient/releases to your local.

+  For new releases:

+      cd auth; go generate
+      cd ../; go build
+      tar -cvf fuseklient_OSX.tar fuseklient Readme.md

+      # Upload to Github releases for distribution

 ## Notes:

   * Use fullpath in arguments, without ~.
   * Mounting on an existing folder won't overwrite contents, but they won't be visible while Fuse is running.
-  * Do `go generate` if you make changes to `install-alpha.sh`
-  * Use `tar -cvf fuseklient_OSX.tar fuseklient Readme.md` and upload to Github releases for distribution.
   * If you get `Device not configured` when trying to access mount when daemon is not running: do `diskutil unmount force <folder>`.
   * If you get `mount point <folder> is itself on a OSXFUSE volume`, do `diskutil unmount force <folder>`.
   * Not tested on Linux yet, will be supported by 1.0.